JaminB/NetViz/README.md

 #### On Windows
 * Unzip the archive
-* Inside the newly extracted folder add the CSV formatted network logs you wish to analyze into www/csvs
 * Navigate back to the top-level directory and double click start.py (You may be prompted to add a firewall rules, this is needed to start a local webserver on port 8000
 * Navigate to http://localhost:8000

 #### On Linux
 * Navigate to a non-root directory such as /home/your-username/ (will not work in root owned directories)
 * git clone https://github.com/JaminB/NetViz.git
-* Inside the newly extracted folder add the CSV formatted network logs you wish to analyze into www/csvs
 * Navigate back to the top-level directory ./start.py
 * Navigate to http://localhost:8000